NCBI-Hackathons/OnlineAdapterDatabase/README.md

 5. Continue building out run database with manual curation of SRA datasets
 6. Integrate the AdpaterBase API into Atropos
+7. Develop a script to scan a set of SRA accessions for adapters and match identified adapter names against the LIBRARY_CONSTRUCTION_PROTOCOL block in the SRA metadata.

 ## Manuscript

 A draft manuscript describing AdapterBase may be found [here](https://docs.google.com/document/d/1MefhJkUDHlx5zbiIymqCaFHPAOzTIfC0We6qj2aUAY8/edit?usp=sharing).